nathanpotter17/Layer-W/engine/walloc/walloc.md

 ## Technical Details

 - The allocator manages WebAssembly memory pages (64KB chunks) and provides a familiar malloc/free interface.
 It includes mechanisms for safely transferring data between JavaScript and WebAssembly memory spaces via typed arrays, with built-in bounds checking for memory safety.
+- Rust is the perfect language to implement this in because of its ownership and scope models.
 - This component forms the foundation layer of a 3D rendering engine, enabling optimized memory patterns for graphics data like geometry buffers, textures, and scene graph information, with a focus on supporting LOD (Level of Detail) streaming and efficient memory reuse.

 ### Research & Mockup